In the guide

 No person may move any calf on to or away from a market premises unless the calf is accompanied by a valid cattle passport.
 The valid passport must travel to and from the market with the calf.

 The auctioneers cannot accept any calf for sale without a valid cattle passport and it is an offence to alter or deface any information in a cattle passport or use a cattle passport for any animal other than the animal for which it was granted.

 'Valid', in relation to a cattle passport, means one that has been correctly completed and signed in the appropriate place by each keeper of the animal, and where the identification number and description of the animal in the passport correlate to the ear tags and the animal.

 For more information on passports see 'Cattle identification'.

 Food chain information (FCI)

-EU food hygiene legislation requires slaughterhouse operators to "request, receive, check and act upon" food chain information (FCI) for all cattle, calves, pigs, poultry, horses, sheep, goats and farmed game sent for slaughter for human consumption.
+Food hygiene legislation requires slaughterhouse operators to "request, receive, check and act upon" food chain information (FCI) for all cattle, calves, pigs, poultry, horses, sheep, goats and farmed game sent for slaughter for human consumption.
 Food chain information must be provided with all calves that are received for slaughter.
-If you are sending calves to market that are likely to be bought for slaughter, then they should be accompanied to the market by a FCI declaration.
+If you are sending calves to market that are likely to be bought for slaughter, then they should be accompanied to the market by an FCI declaration.

-For more information please see 'Food chain information (FCI)'.
+For more information please see 'Food chain information'.